neurobagel/documentation/docs/maintaining.md

     ```
     where `"org.opencontainers.image.version"` refers to the version number.

-!!! warning "`docker compose` will only pull the images that are used by the current deployment profile."
+!!! warning "`docker compose` will only pull the images used by the current deployment profile"

-    If you don't specify a deployment profile, the default profile (`local_node`) will be used,
+    If you don't specify a deployment profile, the default profile (`full_stack`) will be used,
-    which only pulls the images for the [API](api.md), and graph store.
+    which pulls the images for all Neurobagel services including the [node API](api.md), [federation API](api.md), graph store, and [graphical query tool](query_tool.md).

     See the [deployment profiles](config.md#available-profiles)
     section for more information on the available profiles.